ModernBetaNetwork/AdminToolbox/README.md

 | `admintoolbox.streamermode`           | `/streamermode`               | Enter/exit Streamer Mode, revoking certain permissions.      |
 | `admintoolbox.streamermode.unlimited` |                               | Bypass the maximum Streamer Mode duration set in config.yml. |

-## Telemetry

-**New in version 1.4.0.**

-For us to better understand how many servers are using AdminToolbox, by default we collect anonymized analytics via bStats.
-Server administrators can disable this functionality by setting `enable-stats: false` in the configuration file.

-The collected data is viewable publicly at https://bstats.org/plugin/bukkit/AdminToolbox/26406.

 ## Integrations

 - **[LuckPerms](https://luckperms.net/)**